Behaviour Management Guidelines for TEFL Teachers

 - Be well mannered and respectful towards all members of the classroom.

-Action / Consequence System
+Action and Consequence System

-- A warning, followed by a ‘time out’ (brief, in-class).
+- A warning, followed by a “time out” (brief, in-class).

 - A “think sheet” for continued issues or serious behaviour.